FRENCH SOUNDS FOR BEGINNERS

 Round your lips tightly (as if blowing out a candle)

-Try it in front of a mirror — then say:
+Try it a few times in front of your mirror — then pronounce it in words:

 → bonjour

-🎯 Tiny physical adjustments like this can make a big difference in how clearly you’re understood.
+Those little adjustments with your lips, mouth, tongue, can make a big difference in how clearly you’re understood.

-One common pair for example, that I briefly touched upon before, is the [u] vs [y] sounds.
+One common pair, that I briefly touched upon before, is the [u] vs [y].

 You’ll find the sound [u] in words like in tout, vous, bonjour.